LUXROBO/pymodi/README.md

 Installation
 ------------
 > When installing PyMODI package, we highly recommend you to use Anaconda to manage the distribution.
-With Anaconda, you can use an isolated virtual environment for PyMODI.
+> With Anaconda, you can use an isolated virtual environment, solely for PyMODI.

 [Optional] Once you install [Anaconda](https://docs.anaconda.com/anaconda/install/), then:
 ```commandline